Z-knotted triangulations of surfaces: -monodromy

-\begin{exmp} {\rm Let $e_{0}$ and $e$ be as above.
-Let also $x,y,z$ be three mutually distinct vertices of $F$ such that $e_{0}=xy$.
-Then $e=yz$.
-Suppose that the zigzag $Z$ containing the sequence $e_{0},e$ is simple.
-Consider this zigzag as a sequence of vertices $x,y,z,\dots$.
-Since the vertices in this sequence are mutually distinct, the first element of $\Omega(F)$ contained in $Z$ after $e$ is $e_{0}$ and we have $M_{F}(e)=e_{0}=(D_{F})^{-1}(e)$.
-Therefore, if all zigzags of $\Gamma$ are simple, then $M_{F}=(D_{F})^{-1}$ for every face $F$.
-All zigzags are simple in the following triangulations: \begin{enumerate} \item[$\bullet$] tetrahedrons, octahedrons and icosahedrons (three Platonic solids whose faces are triangles), \item[$\bullet$] the torus triangulation obtained from a grid with diagonals, \item[$\bullet$] the triangulation of the real projective plane presented on Figure 5. \end{enumerate} In Example \ref{m5}, we show that the $z$-monodromy of every face $F$ in a $(2k)$-gonal bipyramid is $(D_{F})^{-1}$ if $k$ is even.
-Zigzags in this triangulation are simple only in the case when $k=2$ (the octahedron case). }\end{exmp}
+\begin{exmp} {\rm Let $e_{1},\dots, e_{n}$ be a zigzag of $\Gamma$ (we consider this zigzag as a cyclic sequence of non-oriented edges).
+For every $i\le n-1$ we denote by $F_{i}$ the face containing the edges $e_{i}$ and $e_{i+1}$ and we write $F_{n}$ for the face which contains $e_{n}$ and $e_{1}$.
+It is easy to see that this zigzag is edge-simple if and only if the faces $F_{1},\dots,F_{n}$ are mutually distinct.
+In this case, we have $M_{F_{i}}(e_{i+1})=e_{i}$ for every $i\le n-1$ and $M_{F_{n}}(e_{1})=e_{n}$, where $e_{1},\dots, e_{n}$ are considered as the edges oriented according to the direction of the zigzag.
+Therefore, if all zigzags of $\Gamma$ are edge-simple, then $M_{F}=(D_{F})^{-1}$ for every face $F$.
+Conversely, if the latter equality holds for every face $F$, then for any zigzag $e_{1},\dots, e_{n}$ the corresponding faces $F_{1},\dots,F_{n}$ are mutually distinct which implies that all zigzags are edge-simple.
+So, we have $M_{F}=(D_{F})^{-1}$ for every face $F$ if and only if each zigzag of $\Gamma$ is edge-simple.
+All zigzags are simple (and consequently edge-simple) in the following triangulations: \begin{enumerate} \item[$\bullet$] tetrahedrons, octahedrons and icosahedrons (three Platonic solids whose faces are triangles), \item[$\bullet$] the torus triangulation obtained from a grid with diagonals, \item[$\bullet$] the triangulation of the real projective plane presented on Figure 6. \end{enumerate} In Example \ref{m5}, we show that all zigzags in a $(2k)$-gonal bipyramid are edge-simple if $k$ is even.
+Note that these zigzags are simple only for $k=2$ (the octahedron case). }\end{exmp}